-Car insurance is a legal requirement in the Palmetto State, so don’t even think about skipping coverage because of prices.
+Car insurance is a legal requirement in the Palmetto State, so don’t even think about skipping coverage because of the high insurance prices.
 Our quote comparison tool can help you find several different prices that suit your needs.
 First, it’s important to understand how your personal quotes are developed.
 The type of coverage you choose is one factor but there are others that come into play.
 Things like your driving record, where you live, your age and gender, the make and model of your car as well as your credit score can make the difference between an affordable premium and one that costs an arm and a leg.

 If you really want to save money, ask your insurance agent if you qualify for potential discounts.
 Many times, bundling your policies through one provider can result in a significant discount.
-Other methods include paying your premium in full as well a student, military, or senior discounts.
+Other methods include paying your premium in full as well as a student, military, or senior discounts.

 Current average annual auto insurance premiums in the United States: $1666.62

 Current average annual auto insurance premiums in South Carolina: $1095.00

 1. Allendale (29810): $1161

 2. Grays-Tillman (29934): $1156